emtee40/SurvivalManual-wiki/Apps.md

 ### Light

-A phone's flashlight may work instead of a true torch, but a real emergency LED-torch is often functionally superior.
+A phone's flashlight can bring light into the dark when you do not have a real flashlight on you.
+There are a lot of flashlight apps e.g. on f-droid.

 ### Compass